ramblinjan/ramblinjan.github.io/_posts/2016-10-03-Your-Hiring-Process-is-your-engineering-process.md

 title: "Bad News, Y'all: Your Hiring Process is Also Your Engineering Process"
 ---

-**Looks like you're this before the "publish" date.
-If you happen to notice a mistake, please leave a comment [on this Google Doc.](https://docs.google.com/document/d/1AjRKQl2MbhyIchz2KRZd2-4py3Btx_a2JvgrO0iD67A/edit?usp=sharing)**
+**Looks like you're reading a preview post.
+If you happen to notice a ~~misteak~~ mistake, please leave a comment [on this Google Doc.](https://docs.google.com/document/d/1AjRKQl2MbhyIchz2KRZd2-4py3Btx_a2JvgrO0iD67A/edit?usp=sharing)**

 I bet you suck at hiring.
 I don't even know you and I'm pretty confident that you suck at hiring.
 If you're an engineer, you suck at hiring.